Nike Advanced Golf Schools, Georgia Southern University Statesboro, Georgia

 Click to enlarge and view gallery »

-US Sports Camps is proud to offer Nike Advanced Golf Schools at Georgia Southern University during the summer of 2013.
+US Sports Camps is proud to bring back Nike Advanced Golf Schools at Georgia Southern University in 2014.
 Our staff will be led by three collegiate coaches including Georgia Southern Head Coach, Larry Mays.

 The atmosphere is competitive and the focus is placed squarely on improvement.
 All aspects of golf, both mental and physical, are addressed.
 Georgia Southern boasts one of the nation's premier practice facilities and we have one of the best golf staffs leading the camp to provide every camper with an unforgettable learning experience.
 Campers will also play at Forest Heights Country Club.

 Larry Mays will be accompanied by Berry College Men's Head Coach, Brian Farrer, and Lee University Women's Head Coach, John Maupin.
-Farrer and Maupin direct the Nike Golf Camp at Berry College and are excited at the opportunity to host an advanced program in 2013.
+Farrer and Maupin direct the Nike Golf Camp at Berry College and are excited at the opportunity to host an advanced program.

 - Instruction from collegiate coaches and current/former college players